applepudding/ffxiv.act.applbot/README.md

 # ffxiv.act.applbot
-Robot, callouts, and timeline plugin for boss encounters.
+applbot is an ACT plugin that covers robot, callouts, event broadcast, and timeline for FFXIV boss encounters.

 ## Installation
 1. Download and unblock (if neccesary) .zip file from releases section (https://github.com/applepudding/ffxiv.act.applbot/releases).